 Because even if Scott had seen something, he’s jumping to one hell of a conclusion.

 Scott sets down his controller too.
-On the screen, Stiles respawns and gets decimated with a barrage of bullets two seconds later.
+On the screen, Stiles respawns and gets destroyed by a barrage of bullets two seconds later.

 And been saying what?